-- 1. The first six chapters contain mainly history with some prophecy. - 2.
-The last six chapters contain mainly prophecy with some history.
+- The first six chapters contain mainly history with some prophecy. - The last six chapters contain mainly prophecy with some history.

-What has been acted out in narrative form in Daniel is taught by prophetic vision.
-So those who worship idols are inferior in wisdom to those who worship and obey God.
+What was acted out in narrative form in Daniel is taught by prophetic vision.
+Those who worship idols are inferior in wisdom to those who worship God.
 (Chapter 1 and compare Chapter 2.)
 Those who refuse to submit to idolatrous worship will be delivered by God.
 (Chapters 3 & 6 and compare Chapter 12.)
 Earthly laws fall to the ground before the decree of the Divine Lawgiver.
 (Chapter 6.)
 God's condemnation of self-worship and blasphemy against God (Daniel 4 & 5, compare Daniel 7:26-27.)
-Worship will also be the final issue.
-(See Three Angels' Messages of Revelation 14:7-12 and compare Revelation 13:15.)
+Worship will be the final issue.
+(See Three Angels' Messages, Revelation 14:7-12 and compare Revelation 13:15.)